ivan-ristovic/the-godfather/Documentation/Parts/Administration.md

 ### channel modify
 <details><summary markdown='span'>Expand for additional information</summary><p>

 *Modify a given voice channel.
-Set 0 if you wish to keep the value as it is.*
+Give 0 as an argument if you wish to keep the value unchanged.*

 **Requires permissions:**
 `Manage channels`